aniyy117/next-amazon-scraper/my.md

 What import alias would you like configured? @/*
 ```

-Once you've answered these prompts, `create-next-app` will set up a folder named `amazon-product-search` and install all the necessary dependencies.
+Feel free to answer these prompts based on your project preferences.
+Once you’ve made your selections, `create-next-app` will generate a folder named `amazon-product-search` and install all the necessary dependencies.

 ### Step 2: Launch the Development Server

-Navigate into your project directory and start the server:
+Navigate into your project directory and start the development server with:

 ```bash
 cd amazon-product-search
 npm run dev
 ```

-Head over to `http://localhost:3000` in your browser, and you should see the default Next.js welcome page.
+Open your browser and head over to `http://localhost:3000`.
+You should see the default **Next.js** welcome page, indicating that everything is set up correctly.

 ---

 ## Installing Puppeteer, Cheerio, and shadcn UI

-Next up, we'll install the essential libraries for web scraping and UI components.
+Next, we'll set up the essential libraries for **web scraping** and **UI components**.

 ### Puppeteer

-Puppeteer is a Node.js library that provides a high-level API to control Chrome or Chromium.
+**Puppeteer** is a powerful **Node.js** library that provides a high-level API to control **Chrome** or **Chromium** browsers programmatically.
+It’s perfect for automating tasks like web scraping.

+Install Puppeteer by running:

 ```bash
 npm install puppeteer